-Over the past 27 years I’ve had the privilege of working with athletes from many different sports.
+Over the past 30 years I’ve had the privilege of working with athletes from many different sports.
 Tennis players, golfers, runners, footballers, baseball players, swimmers, martial artists and more.
-Some were beginners.
-Some were already competing at a very high level.
+Some were beginners, many were intermediate, and some were already competing at a very high level.

 And while their sports were different, the mental patterns were often remarkably similar.

 Almost every athlete I’ve worked with has struggled at some point with confidence, pressure, doubt, focus, or fear of failure.
 These challenges are not signs of weakness.
-They are simply part of being human.
+They are simply part of being human, and are present in all forms of competition.

 Over the years, certain themes have appeared again and again in my work with athletes.
 These are the key lessons I’ve learned about how the athletic mind really works.